About Fig Loans

 To close, we want to refer back to the introduction of our review, in which we talked about Fig’s goal of pushing consumers’ credit scores higher so they can get better credit offers.

-If you find yourself making a plan to use Fig Loans to boost your score so you can get a credit card, take a look at our guide to the best credit cards for people with fair credit.
+If you find yourself making a plan to use Fig Loans to boost your score so you can get a credit card, consider exploring credit card options designed for people with fair credit.

 These are the kinds of cards you can expect with credit scores in the low 600s.
 Our guide will help you understand the rates, fees and benefits of each card.